 - Link placement: This is the practice of seeking out really good content and then asking the author/blog owner to link to your content.
 This can be a hard sale so your content needs to be inherently linkable and complementary to the content it’s being linked to from.
 One way of making this easier is to create some media like a video or infographic that the blog owner could use to enhance their own content.

 - Link earning: Simply put this is letting your content do the talking so people just link to it naturally, without your approaching them first.
 There are two things that must be in place for this to happen.
 The first is that your content needs to be really really good and thus really really linkable.
 The second is that you need to have the brand presence, whether through the SERPs or social media, for your content to get enough exposure that it will start attracting links of its own accord.

-The large volume of copy required and the extent and depth of the keyword analysis involved, not to mention any structural changes to site architecture and technical SEO, means that optimising an ecommerce site isn’t a small investment.
-It is an essential investment though, as without any existing brand presence, website traffic is likely to be your main source of income.
+The large volume of copy required and the extent and depth of the keyword analysis involved, not to mention any structural changes to site architecture and technical SEO, means that optimising an eCommerce site isn’t a small investment, especially if you’re going to outsource it to an SEO agency.
+It is an essential investment though, as, without any existing brand presence, website traffic is likely to be your main source of income.

 To use a bricks and mortar analogy, if your website is your shopfront, then think of SEO as how many people will wander past it every day.
 And, as they say, it’s all about location, location, location.

 Are you looking to maximise your business’ SEO?
 Book in your free strategy call today to find out how we can help.